How to become a community specialist paramedic: Sara's story

 As a community specialist paramedic, Sara responds to 999 calls and also works with patients in the community.
 She visits frail, elderly patients, frequent callers, homeless people, and people who've been directed to her by other crew members to advise them on what health and social care services are available to them

 The difference between her role and that of a paramedic is that Sara helps her patients over a longer period of time and can see them get better

 What to expect if you want to become a paramedic

-- Paramedic working hours: 36 to 38 hours per week.
+Paramedic typical working hours: 36 to 38 hours per week.
 You work shifts, which could include evenings, weekends and bank holidays.

-- Typical entry requirements: You'll need to get a university paramedic qualification that is approved by the Health and Care Professions Council (HCPC).
-Full-time courses usually take three years.
-You'll usually need two to three A-levels (or equivalent) for a degree.
-You can also get into this role through a paramedic degree apprenticeship.
-There are no set entry requirements for this, but it may help if you have four or five GCSEs (or equivalent) at grades 9 to 4 (A* to C) and college qualifications such as A-levels (or equivalent).
+- You can also get into this role through a paramedic degree apprenticeship.
+There are no set entry requirements, but having four or five GCSEs (or equivalent) at grades 9 to 4 (A* to C) and college qualifications such as A-levels (or equivalent) may help

 - Another option is to start as an ambulance care assistant and, with experience, apply for a place on a paramedic training scheme.
 If you apply for a training scheme as a student paramedic with an ambulance service, you would do your university paramedic qualification on the job